BasileiosKal/dif-bbs-signature-api/API_2/draft-bbs-signatures.md

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [presentation header selection](#presentation-header-selection) for more details.

 The generators and messages are supplied as a list of pairs (called `signed`) of the form `(H_i, msg_i)`.
 The generator `H_i` must be a point on G1 (see [Messages and Generators](#messages-and-generators)) and the message `msg_i` must be a non-zero scalar mod r representing a signed message.
 The list of pairs MUST be the same and in the same order as the `to_sign` list that was supplied to [Sign](#sign), when creating the signature that will be inputted in this operation.
-To indicate which messages will be revealed by the resulting proof, the operation takes a sorted list of integers (`revealedIndexes`) as an input, representing the indexes of the (generator, message) pairs containing the messages that will be revealed.
-Each of those indexes MUST be integers in the range from 1 to L where L the total number of signed messages (see below).
+To indicate which messages will be revealed by the resulting proof, the operation takes as an input a list of at most `length(signed)`, integers (`revealedIndexes`) in ascending order, representing the indexes of the (generator, message) pairs containing the messages that will be revealed.
+Each of those indexes MUST be non-negative integers, in the range from 1 to L, where L the total number of signed messages (i.e., `L = length(signed)`).
+If one of the `signed` or `revealedIndexes` lists is not supplied, it will default to the empty array ("[]").

 For example if `[(H_1, msg_1), (H_2, msg_2), (H_3, msg_3)]` was supplied to [Sign](#sign), and the prover wants to reveal only `msg_1` and `msg_3`, the two lists that must be supplied to ProofGen are the list: `signed = [(H_1, msg_1), (H_2, msg_2), (H_3, msg_3)]` (in that order, otherwise the proof will not validate) and the list: `revealedIndexes = [1, 3]`.